 Allergies in dogs are much like allergies in humans.
 They have both genetic and environmental causes.
 While you can't change the genetics of your dog, environmental factors are commonly: pollen, dander, plants, insects, foods and food additives such as corn, rice and wheat.
 Allergies can cause symptoms such as excessive itching, scratching, and grooming; rashes; sneezing; watery eyes; paw chewing; and skin inflammation.
 In some cases, dogs have conditions, such as atopic dermatitis, that is associated with and may be caused by allergies.

 Atopic dermatitis is an inflammatory, chronic skin disease associated with allergies.
 In fact, this is the second most common allergic skin disease in dogs.
-These allergic reactions can be brought on by normally harmless substances like grass, mold spores, house dust mites, and other environmental allergens.
+These allergic reactions can be brought on by normally harmless substances like grass, mold, house dust mites, and other environmental allergens.

 Dogs normally show signs of the disease between 3 months and 6 years of age, though atopic dermatitis can be so mild the first year that it does not become clinically apparent before the third year. (from PetMD)